kristiyanivanovx/WeLearn/README.md

 The idea is for it to be a platform where everyone can share their self-made lectures/lessons and learn from the other ones available.
 Primary focus is on students in primary/secondary school and respectively, their teachers.

-The application has the following functionalities and characteristics:
+## The application has the following functionalities and characteristics:
 - Administrator user role, only select few are in it and can moderate a large part the contents, regardless if particular one is their creation or not.
 - Posts -> creating, reading, updating, deleting
 -- Every post has files (as zip), video material, category and appropriate grade attached to it that can be changed
 - Comments -> creating, reading, updating, deleting
 - Reports (comment reports and post reports) -> creating, reading, updating, deleting

-Technologies used:
+## Technologies used
 - ASP.NET Core 5
 - C#
 - Entity Framework Core